jguerinet/Weave/README.md

 ## Summary

 Weave takes an online CSV file and parses the content to produce the Strings files for an Android or iOS app.
-It can also parse Analytics events and screens to ensure that you are using the same properties cross platform.
 It also parses the Strings for Web in the form of a JSON: an on object with a bunch of key-value pairs, the key being the String key and the value being the translated String for that language.

+It can also parse Constants into files that you are using the same properties cross platform (ex: Analytics tags, Regex expressions).

 It will also show any warnings or errors that the Strings file might have.
 Please note that it assumes that the file is in UTF-8 and also produces UTF-8 files.